 You can also lock the map to prevent further changes or click on ideas to add additional comments and insights.

-- If you don’t know when people will join in, you can always add links to your Zoom Background or at the footer of your presentation so they can join in at any time.
+- If you don’t know when people will join your session, add links to your Zoom Background or at the footer of your presentation so they can join your map at any time.

 - Use a “Lights Out” technique when it comes time to individual brainstorming and thinking.
 This means cameras and mics off so that people can focus on their own thoughts and come up with their own ideas during the break out room.

 - Add movement to your meeting.
 Just like in real life, use the time that people would get up and move to a breakout room as a time for people to stand up, walk around and then move into the break out room.